 - Monsanto University: a collection of over 8,000 online courses and tutorials for you to build your skills portfolio

 - Networking events: meet individuals from across the organization and start building long-term relationships.
-You will receive notifications from our Diversity and Inclusion business resource groups about opportunities to socialize with colleagues in and away from the office
+You will receive notifications from our Inclusion & Diversity business resource networks about opportunities to socialize with colleagues in and away from the office

 Monsanto is dedicated to helping you grow and develop.
 As an Intern or Co-op, you will take ownership of projects that impact our bottom line.
 Your projects and your progress with us will be evaluated through a formal performance evaluation at the middle and end of your program.
 In addition, you will receive coaching from your Manager throughout your term.
 You will be evaluated on your ability to deliver results against our five core competencies: